hotwired/turbo-android/docs/ADVANCED-OPTIONS.md

 ## Using Multiple Activities
 You may encounter situations where a truly single-`Activity` app may not be feasible.
 For example, you may need an `Activity` for logged-out state and a separate `Activity` for logged-in state.

-In such cases, you simply need to create an additional `Activity` that also implements the `TurboActivity` interface.
+In such cases, you need to create an additional `Activity` that also implements the `TurboActivity` interface.
 You will need to be sure to register each `Activity` by calling [`TurboSessionNavHostFragment.registeredActivities()`](../turbo/src/main/kotlin/dev/hotwire/turbo/session/TurboSessionNavHostFragment.kt) so that you can navigate between them.